Table of Contents

 Digical—the practice of mixing digital and physical has long been predicted to affect diverse businesses across the globe.
 For a long time, many businesses have ignored the challenge, thinking that new and advanced technologies would never amount to anything until they woke up to the inexorable threat to their long-built successes staring them in the face.

-The failure is obvious as no companies can ever escape from the impact of digital technologies, especially with the rapidly growing digital life.
+The failure is obvious as no company can ever escape from the impact of digital technologies, especially with the rapidly growing digital life.
 Nothing beats TIME when it comes to teaching us a lesson because now more than ever, technology has shown you that you cannot ignore it any longer.
 When most stores temporarily and permanently closed, movements restricted, and the economy forced into shutdown, businesses have turned digital.

 But don’t go rushing to close your physical store yet.
 In-store shopping is not dead, thanks to new and existing technologies that allow stores to safely operate.
 It’s going to be a difficult year but the agile and flexible jewelers will always rise above.
 If you can seamlessly merge physical and online jewelry shopping, you’re already ahead of the others.